hadjiprocopis/Data-Random-Structure-UTF8/README.md

 # SYNOPSIS

-This module produces random, arbitrarily deep or long, nested Perl data structures  with unicode content: keys, values, array elements, scalar content.
+This module produces random, arbitrarily deep and long, nested Perl data structures  with unicode content for the keys, values and/or array elements.
+Content can be forced to be exclusively strings and exclusively unicode.
+Or the strings can be unicode.
+Or anything goes, mixed unicode and non-unicode strings as well as integers, floats, etc.

 This is an object-oriented module which inherits from [Data::Random::Structure](https://metacpan.org/pod/Data%3A%3ARandom%3A%3AStructure) and extends its functionality by providing for unicode keys and values for hashtables and